fouadvollmergut/gdy-modular-content/readme.txt

 The plugin should run in most enviroments because it uses pretty much the native WordPress architecture to save contents (postmeta, attachments).
 So far no lasting problems with any other plugins are reported.

 == Changelog ==

+= 0.9.93 =
+* For a detailed changelog please refer to our github repository: https://github.com/fouadvollmergut/gdy-modular-content

 = 0.9.90 =
 * Add PHP 8.2 Support